Self-Acceptance: The Foundation of Mental Health and Wellbeing

 • Saying something stupid in front of others shows I am an idiot.

-• I am someone who needs my friends to like me in order for me to feel important and worthwhile.
+• I am someone who needs my friends to like me so that I feel important and worthwhile.

 • When a colleague treats me unfairly, I think I must be useless.